alberttheprince/rpemotes-reborn/README.md

 - Thank you to [Kri's Graphic House](https://discord.gg/JueRG3fCy6) for the custom banners

+- Thank you to !MWooM#0597 on discord for the custom banners

 - Thank you to [BoringNeptune](https://www.gta5-mods.com/users/BoringNeptune) for the custom dance emotes

 - Thank you to [CMG Mods](https://www.gta5-mods.com/users/-moses-) for the custom emotes

-- Thank you to [prue颜](discord.gg/lunyxmods) for being a great friend and providing us with custom animations
+- Thank you to [prue颜](discord.gg/lunyxmods) for being a great friend and providing us with exclusive custom animations

-- Thank you to [PataMods](https://forum.cfx.re/u/Pata_PataMods) for the custom Christmas props
+- Thank you to [PataMods](https://forum.cfx.re/u/Pata_PataMods) for the custom props

 - Thank you to [Crowded1337](https://www.gta5-mods.com/users/crowded1337) for the custom Gucci bag.
 I have removed the Gucci logo to comply with Rockstar Games & TakeTwo Interactive